toilville/spelWork/sandbox/draft.md

 ### Bias Definition and Management

-Bias in Spelwork refers to systematic deviations from fair, balanced, or accurate process design and execution, categorized as:
+Bias in SPELWork refers to systematic deviations from fair, balanced, or accurate process design and execution, categorized as:

 #### 1. **Structural Bias**
 *Built into the fundamental design of the lattice*